AnyaJajodia/bootcamp/topics/Just Add Water/README.md

 ## I don't want to be a geek/nerd/hacker at 40, I have a life now

 Computer Programming technology does a complete refresh almost every 3-5 years.
 This is true for both the commercial potential as well as most of the underlying technology that binds an application or service together.
 After going through the wringer a few times, one realises that the retraining process is no longer as exciting as it once was.
-Relearning new coding recepies, syntax and essentially reinventing the wheel constuction process to be more effecient with a multifunctional wheel gets old after a few iterations.
+Relearning new coding recepies, syntax and reinventing-the-wheel to be more efficient and multifunctional tool gets old after a few iterations.

 So now what, well you've got a few years of experience under your belt so time to jump into the big-bucks field.
 But what are they?